Prof.dr. P.H. (Pieter) Hartel

 - Bösch, C.T. and Hartel, P.H. and Jonker, W. and Peter, A. (2014) A Survey of Provably Secure Searchable Encryption.
 ACM computing surveys, 47 (2).
 18:1-18:51.
 DOI:10.1145/2636328

 Prof Dr Pieter Hartel is head of the Cyber Security research group of the faculty of Electrical Engineering, Mathematics and Computer Science at Delft University of Technology.
-He also holds a part time professorial position at the University of Twente.
-He has 24 years of research and teaching experience in Cyber Security in the Netherlands, the UK, the US, Malaysia and Singapore.
+He also holds part time professorial positions at the University of Twente and at Singapore University of Technology and Design.
+He has 24 years of research and teaching experience in Cyber Security in the Netherlands, the UK, the US, Malaysia, and Singapore.

 He is the coordinator of the 4TU Cyber Security Master Specialisation where he teaches a course Cyber crime science with Prof Marianne Junger from the University of Twente and the Capstone courses on Social, Business, and Entrepreneurial skills in cyber security with Dr Victor Scholten and Dr Hanieh Khodaei from TU Delft.